Livestock Markets Building Resilience in Arid Lands

 Building Community Capacities

-LMS strengthens the roles and interactions of various actors within local systems, such as ward planning committees (WPCs), water users’ associations, livestock market associations, and Girls Improving Resilience through Livelihoods (GIRL).
-Through the localization approach, we aim to empower marginalized and underrepresented groups by developing their capacities and providing them with the necessary skills and opportunities to lead their growth.
-LMS also increased funding flows by providing in-kind grants to county governments, SMEs, and chambers of commerce.
+USAID LMS strengthened the roles and interactions of various actors within local systems, such as ward planning committees (WPCs), water users’ associations, livestock market associations, and Girls Improving Resilience through Livelihoods (GIRL).
+Through the localization approach, the activity marginalized and underrepresented groups by developing their capacities and providing them with the necessary skills and opportunities to lead their growth.
+USAID LMS also increased funding flows by providing in-kind grants to county governments, SMEs, and chambers of commerce.
 The goal is to ensure that the solutions implemented are owned by the local community and sustainable even after the activity’s completion.

 Project Results